jubos/fake-s3/README.md

 ## Running

-To run the server, you just specify a root and a port.
+To run the server, you must specify a root, a port, and your license key.

-    fakes3 -r /mnt/fakes3_root -p 4567
+    fakes3 -r /mnt/fakes3_root -p 4567 --license YOUR_LICENSE_KEY

 ## Licensing